What is a Kilolitre?

-Solution: The difference between the litre and the kilolitre is that the litre is the metric unit of the fluid measure, equal to one cubic decimeter symbol: l, l, while the kilolitre is the unit of the volume equivalent to the 1,000 litres symbol: kl.
+Litre and kilolitre differ in their nouns in that litre is the metric unit of fluid measure, equal to one cubic decimetre symbol: l, l, while kilolitre is a unit of volume equivalent to 1000 litres symbols: kl.

-Solution: Centi-(symbol c) is a unit prefix of a factor of one hundredth in the metric system.
-The word “centi” was proposed in 1793 and adopted in 1795, comes from the Latin centum, meaning "hundred" It is mainly used in combination with a meter to form a centimetre, a common unit of length.
+The Centi-prefix (symbol c) indicates a quantity that is one hundredth in the metric system of measurement.
+Centimetre was proposed in 1793 and adopted in 1795, and comes from the Latin centum, which means "hundred".
+It is mainly used in combination with a meter to create centimetres, which are commonly used as length units.

 1 kilolitre’s = 1,00,000 centilitre’s

 4. What Is Greater, Kg or Litre?

 The volume of one litre is one kilogram, mass is one kilogram.
 The mass of molten lead equals that of 1 litre of water, regardless of temperature or isotopic mix.
 In fact, one litre of water has a mass of approximately one kilogram.
 One kilogram of distilled water weighs about one litre.

 5. Kilolitres are Equal to How Many Litres?